dakshbhatnagar/JS_files/README.md

    cd JS_files
    ```

-2. **Choose a project**: Browse through the project folders and select the one that catches your eye!
+2. **Choose a project**: Browse through the files and select the one that catches your eye!

 3. **Run the project**: Each project comes with its own set of instructions.
 Follow the guidelines mentioned in the project folder to launch the web app and have a blast!